 The reveal of the Bedlam Update is unprecedented.
 Not because neural matching is brand new, but because Google is rarely this forthcoming about sharing the internal workings of their algorithms.
 Which, when you think about it, is just good practice on their part.
 The more they divulge about how any given algorithms work, the more vulnerable they make themselves to unscrupulous parties who will attempt to game the algorithm rather than provide value for the user.

 What’s refreshing about this reveal is that it doesn’t imply a set of hoops that ranking-hungry businesses will have to jump through.
-Google are simply detailing a bold step toward better quality searches through neural matching.
+Google is simply detailing a bold step toward better quality searches through neural matching.

 What is Neural Matching?